Buying a protein powder used to be easy. That was when your options were limited to whey and soy and not much else.

 Your body produces collagen naturally, but, as you age, your body starts to produce less.

-Collagen provides three very important amino acids: glycine, proline, and hydroxyproline.
+Collagen provides higher amounts of three very important amino acids: glycine, proline, and hydroxyproline.
 When you take collagen, those amino acids help with your collagen supply, which can help strengthen the structure of your tissue.

 But, here’s the big problem: collagen is not a complete protein.
-In other words, simply taking the three amino acids alone does not mean your body can put them to use.
+In other words, simply taking a protein that's higher in three amino acids alone does not mean your body can put them to use.
 There are nine essential amino acids.
 Your body needs all of these amino acids present in order to trigger protein synthesis, which is the process where your body can put the different amino acids to use.

 In other words, if you stock up on collagen protein, but don’t have enough of the other amino acids — and specifically the essential amino acids — then the benefits of collagen protein are extremely limited.